 Once again, there is no correct answer to this question as the vehicle choice will depend on your interests and budget.

 If you choose to travel France by car, the biggest advantage will be convenience.

 French roads, especially in the countryside and villages, can be quite narrow.

-Otherwise, you can check out many cosy Airbnb homes or hotels during your stay.
+If you don’t want to rent a campervan, then no worries.
+A car will work just fine and you can check out many cosy Airbnb homes or hotels during your stay.

 French road trips can be the perfect way to immerse yourself in a journey and in turn discover the culture, history and landmarks of each region.